finbourne/lusid-sdk-java/sdk/docs/DataTypesApi.md

     DataTypesApi apiInstance = new DataTypesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the data type
     String code = "code_example"; // String | The code of the data type
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the data type definition.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the data type definition.
 Defaults to              return the latest version of the instrument definition if not specified. try {
       DataType result = apiInstance.getDataType(scope, code, asAt);
       System.out.println(result);